kanisterio/kanister/design/kanister-kopia-integration.md

 ### Limitations to using Kopia API Server

-Before starting Kopia API Server, it demands a list of usernames and passwords that are allowed access.
+Before starting Kopia API Server, it requires the creation of users that are allowed access.
 We can make use of the application namespace ID to generate usernames and a random alphanumeric encryption key to create passwords.
 These would be stored in a secret for later use.
 But;
 - How should we store the server username and server password securely?